 - If you’re interested in reading more about Puli’s pre-Qing history I suggest perusing these English language travelogues available from the Reed Institute’s online library: T.L.
 Bullock, J.B.
 Steere, and H.J.
 Allen, all published in the 1870s. ↩

 - This quarantine was violated many times, as was often the case along the nearly lawless frontiers of Taiwan.
 One of the more significant transgressions, the Guō Bǎinián Incident, began in 1814 with the arrival of around a thousand Chinese settlers in Puli Basin.
-They founded their own village but soon massacred many of the aborigines already residing there.
+They founded their own village but soon massacred many of the indigenous people already residing there.
 Word got back to the Qing authorities and they soon intervened, recalling the settlers and punishing the leader of the expedition. ↩

 - The oldest church in the region is probably the Àilán Presbyterian Church 愛蘭基督長老教會, which traces its history back to 1865. ↩